Concentration (game show): Special features

-Throughout the competition, participants, including Downs, Clayton, and Blumenthal, wore blue blazers with the show's logo embroidered in gold on the breast pocket, a surrealistic amalgamation of all thirteen letters in the word "Concentration"; this was known as the "Mystery Logo".
-The logo and the blazers continued to be a part of the host's wardrobe until the network version of the show ended in 1973.
-The logo was not used in the syndicated version of the show (1973–78).

-During another contest (c.
-1970), home viewers could win a prize based on the initial of their last names corresponding to a number on the board.
-To enter the contest, one merely had to send a postcard to the address given.
-These postcards were placed in a rotary drum and Clayton would draw a card and read the name.
-If the prize card was for a gag prize or "Forfeit 1 Gift", the home viewer received $100.
-If it was "Take 1 Gift", a $250 prize was awarded.
-If it happened to be a Wild Card, the home viewer won $500.
-The contest was held at least once a week, and frequently with several drawings per show.

-Through nearly all of the original series' run, the program was produced by Norm Blumenthal.
-He not only created every one of the 7,300 puzzles used on the show (with no repeated puzzles), but also every puzzle utilized in all 24 editions of the Milton Bradley home game.

 Prizes

 The prize values on the original series were deliberately much smaller than those of Barry and Enright's other games, especially the big-money games (not just their own) implicated as part of the 1950s quiz show scandals.
-The winnings were kept at a low amount on purpose to avoid any suggestion that it was also tainted.
+The winnings were kept at a low amount on purpose to avoid any suggestion that Concentration was also tainted.
 When the network took over production shortly after the series began in 1958, NBC maintained this policy, although this may have been for reasons unrelated to the scandals.

 Usually, there was at least one prize worth more than $1,000.
 However, nearly all the other prizes were worth less than $500, with many in the $10–$100 range.
 A board of prizes rarely totaled more than $2,000–$3,000 and champions rarely took home more than that in merchandise during their stay (though some longer-reigning champions approached $10,000).

 Additionally, there were countless gift certificates, travel trailers, airplanes, swimming pools, furniture, kitchen appliances (large and small), rooms of furniture, clothing, stereos and televisions, fantastic nights out on the town and virtually any other item seen in any mail-order catalog.
 One history of the original NBC version reported the total prize giveaway at $10,000,000.